+What’s scarier?
+Ghosts or Vampires?
+Trick question.
+The scariest thing is driving without a functioning car steering system.
 Without it, you can’t tell your car to move to the left or right.
+Scary, right?

 - Steering Rack

-Most, if not all of the car steering system will have 3 main components: Steering Wheel, Steering Column, Steering Rack.
+A basic car steering system will have 3 main components: (i) Steering Wheel, (ii) Steering Column Assembly and (iii) Steering Rack.
+To help paint a picture in your head, imagine this.

-That is the entirety of a car steering system.
+That is the entirety of a (simplified) car steering system.

 You will find your car horns, turn signals and window wiper switch here.